 NiSource utility subsidiary Northern Indiana Public Service Co. recently received approval to retire its 1,625-MW coal-fired R.M.
 Schahfer plant by 2023.
 NiSource has said lower-cost renewable energy sources are likely to replace the retiring coal generation.

-Evergy Inc. President and CEO Terry Bassham touted the company's retirement of more than 2,400 MW of fossil fuel generation since 2005.
+Evergy Inc. CEO Terry Bassham touted the company's retirement of more than 2,400 MW of fossil fuel generation since 2005.
 He noted that the company has added or contracted 4,600 MW of renewables in the meantime.

 Bassham told analysts and investors that the Missouri utility would continue to "economically retire coal-fired generation" and expand its wind and solar footprint as part of a new five-year strategic plan.